Barbhuiya12/GIT_TUTORIAL/README.md

 8. [Advanced Git](08-Advanced-Git.md) - Powerful Git features and techniques
 9. [Beyond Code](09-Beyond-Code.md) - Git for non-code files and other use cases
 10. [Conclusion](10-Conclusion.md) - Next steps in your Git journey
+11. [Glossary](11-Glossary.md) - Key Git terms and definitions
+12. [Cheat Sheet](12-Cheat-Sheet.md) - Quick reference for Git commands
+13. [Practice Exercises](13-Practice-Exercises.md) - Hands-on activities to reinforce learning

 ## Tutorial Structure

-The tutorial is divided into 10 parts, each focusing on a specific aspect of Git and GitHub:
+The tutorial is divided into 13 parts, each focusing on a specific aspect of Git and GitHub:

 1. **Introduction** - Basic concepts and what Git is
 2. **First Steps** - Configuring Git and basic workflow